matteeyao/tic-tac-toe-engine/docs/mod/package-tutorial.md

 1. In `App/App.csproj`, update the package version or remove the package from GitHub Packages to re-upload the current packaged app

+2. Remove `TicTacToe.1.0.0.nupkg` file from `bin/Debug` and `bin/Release`

-2. Once any changes has been made and version has been updated, run `dotnet pack --configuration Release`
+3. Once any changes has been made and version has been updated, run `dotnet pack --configuration Release`

-3. With the correct configuration in place, we can push our package to GitHub with:
+4. With the correct configuration in place, we can push our package to GitHub with:

 ```
 dotnet nuget push ./bin/Release/TicTacToe.1.0.0.nupkg --source "github"